Dear Speaker,

 It’s not all about you.
 It’s about them, too.
 Really listening is much more effective, and it’s being generous as a person.

 Keep that in mind when you consider how much of a difference you can make in someone’s life.
-You might think that you’re doing nothing at all, and it can turn out that they’ll be grateful for you for the rest of their life.
+You might think you’re doing nothing at all, and it can turn out that they’ll be grateful for you for the rest of their life.

 Conclusion

-What does anyone want the most in their lives?
+What does anyone want the most?

 To be heard.